 - Sins of Our Fathers: He is the son of Pirate King Gol D. Roger and has been hunted by the World Government even before he was born in an attempt to rid the world of the 'D' bloodline.
 To the world, Ace's first and greatest crime is being born.
 No wonder he has so much angst about it.

 - Sleepyhead: He's got a Running Gag of falling asleep at random intervals and making everyone around him panic.
 Even if he isn't related by blood, this trait probably runs in the family.

-- The Starscream: Ace used to be this to Whitebeard.
-In all fairness to Ace, though, Whitebeard did recruit him by outright kidnapping both him and his crew.
-Now he's totally loyal to Whitebeard, who apparently has been grooming Ace to be his successor.
+- The Starscream: Whitebeardrecruited Ace by outright kidnapping both him and his crew, and Ace decided to overthrow Whitebeard.
+Over time, Ace grows fond of Whitebeard until becoming totally loyal to him.
+Ironically, Whitebeard apparently has been grooming Ace to be his successor.

 - Tattooed Crook:

 - His arm has "ASCE" inked on it, with the S crossed out.
 Apparently, the tattoo artist couldn't spell.
 On a non-embarrassing note, his back proudly displays the Whitebeard Pirate crossbones (formerly a Manji before editors told Oda to change it).

 - It is later revealed that the crossed-out S in the ASCE tattoo isn't a mistake.
 An S with an X through it was Sabo's Jolly Roger.
 Oda later drew a "what if" picture of Luffy, Ace, and Sabo together as adults, and Ace's name was spelled correctly on his tattoo.

 - Too Dumb to Live: Because responding to an enemy's taunt in the middle of a war despite your comrades telling you to ignore it and keep running is a clever idea indeed.
 It proves to be fatal.